 Best Noise-Canceling Headphones From $100 – $200

 In the $100 to $200 range, you start getting more premium sound.
-These aren’t the best ANC headphones in the world, but audiophiles can find headsets that deliver great sound among these mid-range options.
+These aren’t the best ANC headphones in the world, but audiophiles can find headsets among these midrange options that deliver great sound.

-Another strong contender for middleweight champion ANC headphones, the JBL Live 650BTNC offer excellent sound and modern features, such as Google Assistant and Amazon Alexa for sending easy commands to your smart home devices.
+A top contender for middleweight champion ANC headphones, the JBL Tune 750BTNC headphones offer excellent sound and modern features, such as Google Assistant and Amazon Alexa for easily sending commands to your smart home devices.

-Looking for a more compact, on-ear headphone design than the traditional bulk of over-ear headsets?
-AKG has you covered, and at a reasonable price point.
+Are you looking for a more compact, on-ear headphone design than the traditional bulk of over-ear headsets?
+AKG has you covered — and at a reasonable price point.

-The AKG N60NC Wireless are extremely comfortable, at least within the on-ear headphone category.
+The AKG N60NC wireless headphones are incredibly comfortable, at least within the on-ear headphone category.
 The sound quality is outstanding — although, as with most headphones, it drops slightly when you switch from wired to wireless.

 Because of their smaller size, they also fold up much better than the over-ear headsets on this list.
-If size matters to you, and you don’t want earbuds, go for these headphones.
+If size matters and you don’t want earbuds, go for these headphones.

-Also folding up for more compact travel, the Sennheiser HD 4.50 BTNC Wireless are a great mid-range option with almost all the perks you expect from top-tier models.
+Folding up for more compact travel, the Sennheiser HD 4.50 BTNC wireless Bluetooth headphones are a superb midrange option with almost all the perks you expect from top-tier models.

 The sound quality is stellar, with crisp lows, mids, and highs.
-Their noise cancellation is almost as effective as more expensive competitors’, and it’s just as good as any of the other mid-range options above.
+Their noise cancellation is almost as effective as more expensive competitors’, and it’s just as good as any of the other midrange options herein.

 For longer sessions, these headphones fall a bit short on comfort.
-While not unbearable, they start to press and ache after long continuous use.
+While not unbearable, they start to press and ache after prolonged use.

-Still, as a travel-friendly over-ear option, they’re a good value alternative with sharp sound.
+Still, as a travel-friendly on-ear option, they’re a value alternative with sharp sound.